 - Test Scenario: A test scenario can be considered as a single line statement that notifies the area in which your application will experiment.
 This artifact is needed to ensure the overall procedure is tested from start to finish.

 - Test Case: Test cases engage in collected steps and conditions with inputs that can be implemented at the time of testing.
 This activity focuses on making sure whether a product went through a set of tests or fails by any means such as functionality or other aspects.
 Many types of test cases are being checked during testing.
 These are:

 - Negative-error test cases

 - UI test cases

-- Traceability Matrix also is known as Requirement Traceability Matrix (RTM) contains a table which sketches the requirements when your product's SDLC model is being created.
-This documenting artifact can be implemented for forward tracing which is to go from designing to coding) or can be implemented for backward tracing as well which is the reverse of the forward tracing.
+- Traceability Matrix: It is also is known as Requirement Traceability Matrix (RTM), which contains a table that sketches the requirements when your product's SDLC model is being created.
+This documenting artifact can be implemented for forward tracing, which is to go from designing to coding) or can be implemented for backward tracing as well, which is the reverse of the forward tracing.